 The future lies in growing a heart for the world, and not being blind to the incredible suffering created by ignorance and corporate greed. – Kai Eckhardt

 My name is Kai Eckhardt.
-I live in Berkeley California and am married with 2 children.
+I live in Berkeley, California, and am married with 2 children.

-Aside from being a professional musician since 1987 and earn my living as a performer, studio musician, and teacher, I am also an associate professor at California Jazz Conservatory and UC Berkeley.
+Aside from being a professional musician since 1987 and earning my living as a performer, studio musician, and teacher, I am also an associate professor at California Jazz Conservatory and UC Berkeley.
 Aside from that, I am an activist who advocates for the rights of artists.
 Last year I became president of the board of directors for Artists United.
 For 8 years I run a successful online mentorship program helping bassists evolve and establish solid practice habits.

-I grew up during the jazz-rock era listening to Stanley Clarke, Weather report and the Headhunters.
+I grew up during the jazz-rock era listening to Stanley Clarke, Weather Report and the Headhunters.
 I was also drawn to slap-bass style early on and wanted to find a way to combine the technique with jazz harmony.
 After working with Indian musicians for many years I began to expand the style further into odd meters by combining funk with the mathematics of Indian classical music.

 John McLaughlin formed a new trio in the mid-80s which included Jeff Berlin and Trilok Gurtu.
-After personal differences with Jeff, John approached his friend Gary Burton at Berklee College of music in search of a new bassist.
+After personal differences with Jeff, John approached his friend Gary Burton at Berklee College of Music in search of a new bassist.
 Gary was my improvisation teacher and recommended me along with Jimmy Earl and Baron Brown.